 - Intro posts by new team members

 And basically any company announcements we feel make up part of our story.

 We sort these under separate categories in Heartbeat, so while the main page shows the latest updates up top, you can also choose to view, for example, just the quarterly updates all in one page.
 This makes it incredibly convenient to get an overview of how the company has developed over time, and helps with reporting on progress to people like the Board.

 Or if you're me, you'll use it to overshare all the book recommendations that no-one asked for.

 Want to make sure only your current team members have access?
-Do what we do: configure your newsroom to make it viewable only when you're connected to your company server via VPN.
+Do what we do: configure your site to make it viewable only when you're connected to your company server via VPN.

 How to set it up

-- Go to your Stories tab and click Create a newsroom as normal
+- Go to your Stories tab and click Create a site as normal

 - Style it however you want, adding the name, colours, logo and so on